drogerschariot/gitops-playground/services/gitlab/README.md

 - `./gitlab-up.sh`

 ## Access
 In the `test-lab.yml` manifest, you will need to replace the domain to something you own.
-The operator will create a ingress to the webserveres and use cert-manager to create certificates.
+The operator will create an ingress to the webservices and use cert-manager to create certificates.
 ```yaml
 apiVersion: apps.gitlab.com/v1beta1
 kind: GitLab